-We're proudly launching the first financial-technology trading app dedicated to helping the average trader follow the Big investors as they buy and sell shares on the SGX.
+We're proudly launching the first financial-technology trading app dedicated to helping the average trader follow the Big investors as they buy and sell shares on the stock market.

 Our verified, real-time updates give you details on who and what is behind a spike in the market, so you can jump in on what's hot and make money.
 Called Spiking, the app uses crowdsourcing technology to pull the information you need in order to make the best possible investing decisions.

-We pull publicly available information such as stock exchange filings into an easily digestible feed that average retail investors can use to see who has bought which shares at what price and when on the Singapore Exchange.
+We pull publicly available information such as stock exchange filings into an easily digestible feed that average retail investors can use to see who has bought which shares at what price and when on the stock market.
 They can use this verified information to make their own big profits through their investments.

 Our crowdsourcing technology pulls data from publicly-listed information in real-time, allowing users to make data-driven decisions.
-With this technology, Spiking is able tp scale across stock exchanges in different markets.
+With this technology, Spiking is able to scale across stock exchanges in different markets.

 Spiking helps investors save time, reduce risk, and make rational decisions based on verified facts.